See Stick Welding projects my forum members are talking about

 If you are looking for a great budget auto dark welding helmet, this one is a great choice. click on welding helmet below to visit my store and check it out

 Stick welding has been around a very long time.
 In fact, it was the late 1920's when Lincoln introduced the first flux coated electrode (before that bare wire electrodes were used).

 The flux coated electrode was a major breakthrough and made stick or "arc welding" a very dependable and robust process.

-While some think its nearly obsolete, Stick or "shielded metal arc welding" continues to be used for quality welding in construction of buildings, bridges, pipelines, and maintenance and repair welding.
+While some think its nearly obsolete, Stick or "shielded metal arc welding" (SMAW) continues to be used for quality welding in construction of buildings, bridges, pipelines, and maintenance and repair welding.

 It just works.